crab-apps/crab-news/project-notes.md

 ## ViewModel

-the ViewModel is a straight \"projection\" of the Model -- it\'s calculated from it (with the view function)
+the ViewModel is a straight "projection" of the Model -- it's calculated from it (with the view function)

 - This needs some more love and thinking.
-It\'s a start though
+It's a start though

 ```rust
 #[derive(Serialize, Deserialize, Debug, Clone, Default)]